 If you can’t avoid work within the confined space, you need to carry out a confined spaces risk assessment to identify the hazards decide what precautions are needed to control the risk.

 Every year, people die or get seriously injured during confined space work.
 Unfortunately, many deaths in confined spaces are from people attempting to rescue others and being exposed to the same hazards.

 It is not possible to know all the hazards off the top of your head.
 If you enter confined spaces without sampling the atmosphere correctly or testing what is, or can be there, you will get it wrong at some point and the consequences can be fatal.

 Controls you might think about include:

-Confined space work is high risk, and you must follow a safe system of work which should be developed through risk assessment, method statement, control measures and permits to work.
-Those involved need to have the correct training and instruction so that they can carry out the work safely.
+Confined space work is high risk, and you must follow a safe system of work developed through risk assessment, method statement, control measures and permits to work.

 No person at work shall enter or carry out any work in or (other than as a result of an emergency) leave a confined space otherwise than in accordance with a system of work which, in relation to any relevant specified risks, renders that work safe and without risks to health.